Claudia Marina

 Profile

 Claudia Marina is a part-time assistant professor at Parsons School of Design.
-Her research is centered in feminist design discourse and theories of everyday life, particularly the spatial, material, and cultural conditions that distinguish design from other social practices.
+Her research is centered in feminist design discourse and theories of everyday life, particularly the spatial, material, and embodied conditions that distinguish design from other social practices.

 Degrees Held